MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### Payload sample

-The payload sample contains examples of fields that you can use in an application programming interface (API) request for a purchase, account creation, or account login event.
+The payload sample contains an example of the fields that may be sent in the request API for the assessment.
+These fields can be used as variables within your rule.

-The payload sample is provided as an example and might not accurately reflect the data that you send to Fraud Protection.
-For example, the sample might include fields that you don't want to send, and it might not include custom data fields that you do want to send.
-In this case, you can replace the fields in the sample with custom data fields, and use custom data fields in your rules just as you would use any other payload variable.
+The payload sample is defined by assessment, in Payload Settings.
+If you edit the sample for an individual rule, select **Revert** go back to the sample defined for the assessment in **Payload Settings**.

 #### Score sample